liptika/HEXWise/README.md

 * Try different topics in chat or Q&A context.
 For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
 * Explore citations and sources
 * Click on "settings" to try different options, tweak prompts, etc.

+### New Usage
+#### Interactive Content Creation

+1. **Generate Quizzes**:
+    - Go to the 'Exam Prep' section.
+    - Click on 'Submit Question' button and follow the prompts.

+2. **Receive Feedback**:
+    - Engage with the course material and 'Coffee with Tutor.
+    - Ask for any feedback if you think it is necessary.
+    - If you have a particular  question, navigate to 'Ask Your Doubt'.

+3. **Use this prrompt**:
+    - Type this prompt in 'Exam Prep' section.
+    "Generate 1 multiple quiz question each 'to unfold self purpose', 'to differentiate between drivers and drainers', 'to find meaning and fulfillment' , 'to overcome confusion in life path', 'to understand micro you'."

 ## Monitoring with Application Insights